by Timothy Sifert and Andrea Johnson

 JEFFERIES CAREFUL PLACEMENT

-The Corzine covenant aside, the deal had another peculiarity: Jefferies
+The Corzine covenant aside, the deal had another peculiarity: Jefferies <JEF.N> was tapped to lead the trade, without the help of any of MF Global's usual relationship banks.

 Because Jefferies was a somewhat unlikely choice to land a difficult credit into the market, there was speculation that MF Global was a bought deal.
 Competitors couldn't imagine how an up-and-comer like Jefferies was tapped by a firm helmed by an ex-Goldman chief to place a deal that had given much larger investment banks so much trouble.